 Delegates from one of Myanmar's most heavily armed ethnic groups have stormed out of peace talks aimed at ushering in a new era of peace in the country.

-Representatives of the powerful, 20,000-strong United Wa State Army (UWSA) walked out of the peace talks on their second day Thursday, reportedly after being told that they could not address the gathering in the capital Naypyidaw.
+Representatives of the powerful, 20,000-strong United Wa State Army (UWSA) walked out of the peace talks on their second day Thursday, reportedly after being informed they could not address the gathering in the capital Naypyidaw.

 The departure of the Wa representatives was a "misunderstanding" that could be solved, government peace negotiator Khin Zaw Oo told the AFP news agency.

-Myanmar's de facto leader Aung San Suu Kyi has been informed and "gave instructions that the peace process not be harmed because of this case", government spokesman Zaw Htay told reporters.
+Myanmar's de facto leader Aung San Aung San Suu Kyi has been informed and "gave instructions that the peace process not be harmed because of this case", government spokesman Zaw Htay told reporters.

 A spokesman for the Wa told the Democratic Voice of Burma media group that the delegates left after being told they were only accredited as observers to the peace talks, which was discriminatory.

 The five-day conference in Myanmar's capital Naypyidaw has been hailed as the best chance in a generation for the country to end wars with ethnic minority groups that have raged for up to 70-years, claiming thousands of lives and keeping the country mired in poverty.

 The UWSA stopped fighting the government some years ago in exchange for control of a remote portion of territory bordering China which is now a notorious drug manufacturing hub.